kabanero-io/kabanero-pipelines/docs/Curation.md

 3. Upload the archive file to your preferred hosting location and use the URL in the Kabanero CR as described in the next section.

-## Creating a release from your public Github pipelines repo using travis
+## Creating the pipelines release artifacts from your public Github pipelines repo using travis

-If your pipelines are hosted on a pulic github repo, you can setup a Travis build against a release of your pipelines repo.
+If your pipelines are hosted on a public github repo, you can setup a Travis build against a release of your pipelines repo.
 This will generate the archive file and attach it to your release.
 The kabanro-piplelines repo provides a sample `.travis.yml` file.

 Use the location of the archive file under the release in the Kabanero CR as described in the next section.

-## Creating a release from your GHE pipelines repo using a tekton pipeline
+## Creating the pipelines release artifacts from your GHE pipelines repo using a tekton pipeline on the OpenShift cluster

 Use these steps below to trigger a Tekton pipeline build of your pipelines repository.
 The pipeline will build the pipelines and deploy a `pipelines-index` container into your cluster.
 The `pipelines-index` container will host the Kabanero pipeline archive on a NGINX server.